zilibobi/luau-tree.nvim/README.md

 -- Can only be called once.

--- Listeners added after this function will still work, but it's generally -- a good idea to call this function after all listeners have bee added. app:listen("127.0.0.1", 9834)
+-- Listeners added after this function will still work, but it's generally -- a good idea to call this function after all listeners have been added. app:listen("127.0.0.1", 9834)

 -- Stops accepting messages from clients.